-OVERVIEW: Farmers Insurance is committed to K-12 education through its Thank America’s Teachers program, supporting a wide-range of teacher-driven projects that benefit communities in need.
-Within this K-12 giving, STEM education is especially rewarded.
+OVERVIEW: Farmers Insurance funds K-12 education through its Thank America’s Teachers program, which supports a wide-range of teacher-driven projects that benefit communities in need.
+STEM education is a priority.

-IP TAKE: While Farmers Insurance frames this as a “contest,” which is apropos for the smaller cash prizes.
+IP TAKE: Farmers Insurance frames this as a “contest,” which is apropos for the smaller cash prizes.
 But once the cash gets big, the application is the same as any fairly rigorous grant application.
-Prepare and present accordingly.
+New grantseekers should prepare and present accordingly.
 The “contest” part will come later (once you’re a Finalist) when America gets to vote.
-Recent giving shows that rigorous K-12 STEM projects are especially well-positioned to take home the big prize.
+Past grantmaking indicates that rigorous K-12 STEM projects are well-positioned for significant funding.

 The $2,500 grant program is simple—and populist.
-Submit 1,000 words about what you want to do with $2,500 to support a K-12 classroom project.
+Grantseekers submit 1,000 words explaining how they would use $2,500 to support a K-12 classroom project.
 The application is available to any full-time, K-12 teacher at a public, charter, or private school.
-Once each submission period has closed—there are three per year—the proposals are posted on the Thank America’s Teachers website.
-Winners are then decided by votes, and anyone can vote once per day.
-That is why, though the program is officially called a “grant,” most of the time Farmers Insurance describes it as a “contest.”
-There are 180 contest winners each year, which breaks down to the top 60 vote getters each submission period.
+Once each submission period has closed—there are three per year—proposals are posted on the Thank America’s Teachers website.
+Votes decide the winners, and anyone can vote once per day.
+Though this program is officially called a “grant,” most of the time Farmers Insurance describes it as a “contest.”
+There are 180 contest winners each year, which breaks down to the top 60 grantseekers with the most votes each submission period.

-Now to the big cash: Farmers Insurance’s gives out six $100,000-prizes each year through its Dream Big Teacher Challenge.
-While still requiring a full-time K-12 teacher-driven project, with this big a jump, you’d be right to expect that the application is far more rigorous.
-It requires an in-depth discussion of the community you’ll serve (both inside and beyond the classroom), specific outcomes you expect to achieve, an in-depth project budget (including funding already secured), three letters of support, and a timeline for project implementation.
+For the larger grant program, Farmers Insurance’s gives out six $100,000-prizes each year through its Dream Big Teacher Challenge.
+While still requiring a full-time K-12 teacher-driven project, the application for this program is far more rigorous.
+It requires an in-depth discussion of the community the project will serve (both inside and outside the classroom), the project’s expected outcomes, an in-depth project budget (including funding already secured), three letters of support, and a timeline for project implementation.
 And though this proposal is still teacher-driven, there must be a 501(c)(3) officially attached to receive the funding on the teacher’s behalf.

-If this sounds more like a traditional grant application than a “challenge,” you’d be right about that too.
-The powers-that-be at Farmers Insurance rigorously vets these proposals, and winnow them down to 15 Finalists.
-But after that, the process really does become more of a “challenge”—or “contest,” a word that’s used for this cash pot as well.
-Those 15 Finalists get short videos produced, posted on the Thank America’s Teachers website, and yet again America gets to decide, narrowing the 15 Finalists to six winners.
+While this may sound more like a traditional grant application than a “challenge,” the process really does become more of a “challenge”—or “contest”—after Farmers Insurance rigorously vets the proposals and selects the 15 Finalists.
+Those 15 Finalists get short video appeals posted on the Thank America’s Teachers website, and yet again America gets to decide the six winners.
 That makes this $100,000 pursuit an interesting blend of traditional grant hunting coupled with social media management/community rallying.